visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - You have 4 ways to use AI to find, scan and attach receipts.
 - [ONE] You can manually attach receipts images and pdf in bulk by going to 'Invoices' and then click Upload Invocies button.
 Paula will automaticallly match with transaction and capture amount, tax, shipping and update your ledger entry.
 - [TWO]You can also Connect your existing email account to find all the receipts, extract and match.
 Only pdf receipts.
-Please note You have generate app passwords to connect your email to our system.
+Please note You have to generate app passwords to connect your email to our system.
 You real email password would not work.
-We give you instructions to generate app password from your email service provider below password input field.
+We give you instructions link to generate app password from your email service provider below password input field.
 - [THREE] You can forward the receipts to the personalised AI email address Bookeeping.ai gives you which looks like user@my.bookeeping.ai.
 You can find users on the screen in the scan invoices area.
-- In all methods, AI will extract the subtotal, tax, shipping fees and adjust your entries automatically.
+- In all methods, AI will extract the subtotal, tax, shipping fees and adjust (split) your double entries automatically.
 - [Four] You can use our mobile apps.
 So you can scan the receipts on the go.
 - Scan receipt Screenshot: ![Create Receipts](https://github.com/user-attachments/assets/3d7f4edd-08b3-405c-bbd2-83dc3f302c9b)
 - Connect email screenshot: ![Connect email](https://github.com/user-attachments/assets/9b5d1a4f-bfb1-4b4d-be12-59775172a831)